mathspp/mathspp/pages/02.blog/what-learning-apl-taught-me-about-python/item.md

         count += 0
 ```

-Rewriting the code in this way exposes a pattern in both branches: we always want to add something to `count` but the condition `age > 17` changes the value we want to add.
+Rewriting the code in this way exposes a pattern: we always want to add something to `count`, in both branches, but the condition `age > 17` changes the value we want to add.
 This is even more obvious if we use a [conditional expression](/blog/pydonts/conditional-expressions):

 ```py